Optimal General Matchings: Structure and properties of a basic canonical path

-\begin{lemma} If $\R$ contains a path $\R_{max}$ between $c$ and $d$ and no cycle going through both $c$ and $d$, then there exists a canonical path of weight greater than $\Q$. \end{lemma}

-\dowod The general approach in this proof is the following.
+\begin{lemma} If $\R$ contains a path $\R_{max}$ between $c$ and $d$ and no two edge-disjoint paths between $c$ and $d$, then there exists a canonical path of weight greater than $\Q$. \end{lemma} \begin{proof} The general approach in this proof is the following.
 We start by considering a set $Z$ consisting of a path $R_{max}$ and every cycle $\C \subset \R$ that does not go through any endpoint of $\Q$.
 By Lemmas \ref{cykl} and \ref{L1} the weight of $Z$ is positive because every cycle $\C \subset \R$ that we have not included has non-positive weight.
-If both $c$ and $d$ is fine in $\Q \cup Z$, we either go to the second or the last case of this proof, or if $R_{max}$ goes through an even endpoint of $Q$, we split $Z$ into parts and apply Lemma \ref{lematZ}.
-Observe that $c$ is not fine in $\Q \cup Z$ iff $c$ is even w.r.t. $\Q$ (and thus also even) and some cycle $\C \subset \R$ goes through $c$ and an endpoint of $\Q$.
+If both $c$ and $d$ are fine in $\Q \cup Z$, we consider an appropriate case.
+Observe that if $c$ is not an endpoint of $\Q$, then $c$ is not fine in $\Q \cup Z$ iff $c$ is even w.r.t. $\Q$ (and thus also even w.r.t. $M$) and some cycle $\C \subset \R$ goes through $c$ and an endpoint of $\Q$.
 This is because the degree of $c$ is odd in $\Q \cup Z$.
 Next we want to add parts of the non-selected cycles to $Z$ to make $c$ and $d$ fine in $\Q \cup Z$ or show directly that a given case implies that $w(\Q)$ is already positive.

-Also in the proof we often assume that $\{a,b\}\cap \{c,d\}=\emptyset$, but the claim of the lemma also holds if some of the endpoints are the same.

-In the rest of the proof by saying that an endpoint $v$ is fine we mean that $v$ is fine in $\Q \cup Z$.
-Let us also note that a vertex that is not fine must be even.

-{\bf Case: (i) $d$ is not fine and some cycle $\C \subset \R$ incident to $d$ goes through an even endpoint $b$ of $\Q$ and (ii) $c$ is fine or no cycle $\C' \subset \R$ incident to $c$ goes through any even endpoint of $\Q$.}
+{\bf Case $1$: (i) $d$ is not fine in $\Q \cup Z$ and some cycle of $\R$ goes through $d$ and an even endpoint $b$ of $\Q$ and (ii) $c$ is fine in $\Q \cup Z$ or no cycle of $\R$ goes through $c$ and an even endpoint of $\Q$.}